 The RJR Indicator is a metric we use to identify potential overall market moves.
 The indicator looks at the performance of our banks rated undervalued relative to those rated overvalued.
 A positive indicator occurs when our undervalued banks outperform those rated overvalued.
 A positive indicator signals an upward trending market and a negative indicator a downward trend.
-The RJRI turned positive at the beginning of January 2023 but then turned decidedly negative during the first week of March.
-The indicator turned decidedly positive late in April and then meandered through much of the year unto a decidedly positive indicator in November signalling á significant move in the broader market.
-While the banking secvtor has not participated broadly in this bull market, our indicator remains slightly positive indicating that the broad market rally has room to run.
-We do expect some appreciation in the banking sector, particularly among our undervalued banks.
+T. The indicator has showed mixed signals throughout the first half of 2024, with a bias towards the positive but turned positive in early July and then again just before the election in November.
+We believe the market and industry fundamentals remain strong and are expecting continued market appreciation for the foreseeable future.
+The wild card continues to be the sustainability of the huge move in response to the election results.
+We are skeptical that this momentum can be sustained and believe there is significant risk currently in both the banking sector and market, overall.
 Weekly movements of the RJR Indicator are available on our website therjreport.com.

-The RJR Indicator Turned Neutral at the Beginning of 2024
+The RJR Indicator Turned Positive in October 2024